Dakuider/Eallfedem/Locations/ScarredLands.md

 - 7-8: higher CR monster
 - 9-0: empty

+### Urkrugh

+An stronghold of Orcs at the source of the river that divides the Scarred Lands.

+**TODO:**
+- I think this is where Grimdash' dad is located

+### Midmire

+A ruined settlement inhabited by Wildlings.

+### Crumbled Cave

+A monster lair inhabited by Lesser Giants.

 ### Blackhill Fort

-A ruined fort inhabited by wildlings.
+A ruined fort inhabited by Wildlings.

 ### Webbed Lair

-A monster lair inhabited by giant (wolf) spiders.
+A monster lair inhabited by giant Spiders.

 ### Fool's Hope

+A ruined settlement inhabited by Orcs.

+### Oldcrest

-A ruined settlement inhabited by orcs.
+A ruined settlement inhabited by a Wyvern.

 ### Kilkenny

-A ruined settlement inhabited by wildlings.
+A ruined settlement inhabited by Wildlings.

 ### Dark Cavern

-A monster lair inhabited by lizardfolk.
+A monster lair inhabited by Hag(s).

 ### Forgotten Crypt

-A mausoleum inhabited by a poltergeist.
+A mausoleum inhabited by a powerful Undead.

 ### Millstone

-A ruined settlement inhabited by wildlings.
+A ruined settlement inhabited by Wildlings.

+### Dripping Grotto

+A moist cave inhabited by Lizardfolk.